• Europe

 Therefore, as necessity is the mother of invention, the SWIFT network was born.

 SWIFT is a member-owned organization.
-It was founded in Brussels in 1973 for the purpose of establishing common processes and standards for financial transactions.
+It was founded in Brussels, Belgium, in 1973 for the purpose of establishing common processes and standards for financial transactions.
 Banks needed a universal and consistent way to get money across the oceans.
 That’s where the SWIFT network comes in.
 Six major international banks formed a cooperative society to operate the global network in a secure and timely manner.

 Currently, SWIFT provides messaging services to over 10,000 financial institutions in 212 different countries worldwide and helps facilitate global business.
+SWIFT achieved a new peak day on 30th Nov 2021, with 50.3 million messages, higher than the peak on 26th Feb 2021 by +8.5%

 While the network started primarily for simple financial messages and payment instructions, it now sends reference data for a wide range of actions.
 This includes transactions for: